top of page

 A Saudi Strike Back

 A lot of it boils down to geopolitics.
-Saudi Arabia, the world’s largest oil exporter, was unhappy with last year’s agreement hosted by their regional rivals, the Emiratis.
+Saudi Arabia, the world’s largest oil exporter, was unhappy with last year’s agreement hosted by its regional rivals, the Emiratis.
 Determined to prevent further momentum towards phasing out fossil fuels, the Saudis used their considerable influence to block meaningful references to the 2023 commitment.
 COP negotiating rules require consensus on agreement.
 This means any country can block anything they don’t.
 Like the Russians, the Saudi’s don’t care about being social pariahs.
 So they stood their ground and got what they wanted.

 The result in Azerbaijan?
 A final COP agreement that was weak, vague, and deeply disappointing in the face of the escalating climate crisis.